 Unless it’s pushed back, in September 2021 the way solicitors qualify in England and Wales is expected to undergo a radical change.
-With 2020 coming up pretty quickly, now is the perfect time to have a look at a little bit of what you need to know about the “SQE”.
+With 2020 around the corner, it’s the perfect time to find out what you need to know about the ‘SQE’.

-As many of those looking to secure future training contracts for 2021 and beyond will know, the crossover from the current qualification processes to the “SQE regime” is much closer than it seems.
+Those looking to secure future training contracts for 2021 and beyond will know, the crossover from the current qualification processes to the ‘SQE regime’ is much closer than it seems.

 In case that sounds a little ominous, I should mention that the current modes of qualification will still be available for some time as the SQE settles in, and 1st September 2021 isn’t going to herald the flipping of a switch or an instant shift akin to putting back the clocks a month early.

 For a little more information on that, see my first blog here.